-Assessment result notification is subject to the requirements of relevant technical standards; the notification of Microsoft Trusted Root Program assessment results is subject to Microsoft requirements.
+Assessment result notification is subject to the requirements of trust services legislation and the relevant technical standards; the notification of Microsoft Trusted Root Program assessment results is subject to Microsoft requirements.

-Assessments results are notified as a written report handed over by the assessor to CEO and the security manager of I.CA.
+Assessments results are notified as a written report handed over by the assessor to CEO or the security manager of I.CA.